rimoliga/youtify/README.md

 # youtify

+DEPRECATED

+This is no longer working due to changes in the depending libraries, I will make an up to date veesion when I have some time.
+Feel free to contact or make your own version.
+email: rimoliga@gmail.comwt

 Installs and configures youtube-dl and spotdl for music and videos downloading in android termux

 **_(You can buy me a coffe donating with BAT using Brave browser You can also 🌟 this repo)_**